Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 ## Markdown Guide

-Yearn documents posted on GitHub are written in Markdown, a text-to-HTML conversion tool for web writers.
+Yeeldx documents posted on GitHub are written in Markdown, a text-to-HTML conversion tool for web writers.

 - Include line breaks above and below headings.
 - Use top-level headers (`#`) only once per document.